mpanighetti/dnd5e-updated-reincarnate-tables/README.md

 ## Compatibility

-This content was written to be compatible with Dungeons & Dragons 5th Edition.
+This work is compatible with Dungeons & Dragons 5th Edition.
 It makes the following modifications from _Systems Reference Document 5.1_:

 - "Species" is used in place of "race".
 "Ancestry" or "variant" is used in place of "subrace".